slazarov/python-bittrex-websocket/README.md

 * Eric Somdahl: [python-bittrex](https://github.com/ericsomdahl/python-bittrex) - great python bindings for Bittrex.
 Highly recommend it, I use it in conjuction with the websocket client.

+# Currently in development
+More user friendly subscription to the exchange channels by wrapping the callbacks in methods.

 # To do
 * Test scripts
 * PyPi